Finnick (film)

-Finnick (also known as Little Monsters) is a 2022 Russian animated feature film produced by the Riki Group and the Petersburg Animation Studio.
+Finnick (Финник, also known as Little Monsters) is a 2022 Russian animated feature film produced by the Riki Group and the Petersburg Animation Studio.
 It was directed by Denis Chernov.
 The film premiered on 24 March 2022.

 Synopsis

-Few people know that every house has its own domovoy—a small, furry household spirit who secretly lives alongside humans, caring for the home and protecting the family hearth.

-In the small town of Berge lives Finnick, a kind and amusing domovoy who is also rather mischievous.
-He constantly plays pranks on the residents of his house, which is why no family stays there for long.
-Other domovoys tease Finnick about this, but he does not mind at all: “No humans—no problems!”

-Everything changes when a new family moves into the house.
-Finnick’s tricks no longer work on them, and he unexpectedly befriends their daughter, Christine.
-Soon, mysterious events begin occurring throughout the town.
-Despite their differences, Finnick and Christine must team up to uncover the cause of the strange phenomena and save the town.
+The events of the film occur in a fuctional town of Berg, which resembles St. Petersburg.
+A girl Chirstina and a domovoy (house spirit) who lives in her house are trying to resolve the mystery of strange events terrorising the town.

-“Finnick: From Film to Book” presentation at the first Moscow International Children’s Book Fair (2023).
+"Finnick: From Film to Book" presentation at the first Moscow International Children's Book Fair (2023).
 On stage: voice actor Mikhail Khrustalyov (ru) (voice of Finnick).